Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 If you spend hours meal planning every week only to stress out some days and eat out, you might be interested in the $5 meal plan.
 For $5/month, they send you a weekly meal plan where every meal will cost approximately $2/person!
 They save you time and money so that you can focus on doing things you enjoy like hanging with your kid!

-They offer a 14 day FREE trial (approximately 40 recipes) – regular or gluten-free – that you can cancel at any time with no questions asked.
+They offer a 14-day FREE trial (approximately 40 recipes) – regular or gluten-free – that you can cancel at any time with no questions asked.

 Amazon Prime